Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: System Model

+The rate vector in Example~\ref{exmp:simple_codeword} is referred to as the {\em instantaneous rate vector} corresponding to a particular scheduling decision (in this case, the decision of serving users $u_1, u_2, u_3$ from helper $h_1$ leaving users $u_4$ and $u_5$ unserved).

-With $H$ helpers that can be either active or inactive, there exist $2^H$ selections for the \emph{activation pattern} of the helpers.
-Let us use vectors $\Bp_j$, $j \in [2^H]$, to denote activation patterns.
-Every $\Bp_j$ has $H$ binary elements $\Bp_j[i]$, $i \in [H]$, and $\Bp_j[i] = 1$ only if helper $h_i$ is active in the corresponding activation pattern.
-The activation pattern determines which users can be served by each active helper and whether they can be served by multicasting codewords instead of unicasting.
-Following the cache placement phase, a codeword can be created for every subset of users $\CV$ of size $0 < |\CV| \le t + 1$ if all users in $|\CV|$ are served by the same active helper $h_i$ but have distinct cache profiles.
-Of course, due to the repetition in cache profile assignments and multiple choices for the size of $\CV$, there may exist multiple codeword creation possibilities for each helper.
-Codeword creation follows the same basics of~\cite{maddah2014fundamental,caire} and is explained in more detail in Section~\ref{section:optimal_solution}.
+In general, a network with $H$ helpers has $2^H - 1$ helper activation patterns where at least one helper is active.
+Let us use vectors $\Bp_j \in \{0,1\}^H$, $j \in [2^H-1]$, to denote all activation patterns.
+The activation pattern determines which users can be served by each active helper and whether they can be served by multicasting codewords.
+A codeword can be created for every subset of users $\CV$ of size $0 < |\CV| \le t + 1$ if all users in $|\CV|$ are served by the same active helper $h_i$ and have distinct cache profiles.
+Of course, due to the repetition in cache profile assignments and multiple choices for the size of $\CV$, multiple codeword creation possibilities may exist for each helper.